JakeAndrew/postgres-param-vf/BUILD.md

 ## Troubleshooting

+**Commands using "stack exec" must be ran from the project directroy.**

-If `./build.sh` commands fail in any way, try running `sdb.sh clean` and then try building again.
-The latter assumes that `[project-root]/admin-tools` is in your shell's `PATH` variable.
-You can verify you're running the correct thing with `type sdb.sh`.
+If `./build.sh` commands fail in any way, try running `stack exec sdb clean` and then try building again.

-If `sdb.sh clean` fails because the underlying sdb binary has not been built yet, try `sdb-fallback.sh clean`.
-This builds the binary in its local subdirectory and runs it.
+If `stack exec sdb clean` fails because sdb has not been built yet, try `stack build admin-tools` to build sdb, and then try the cleaning command again.

 ## Using the local site